Dinara

 Note the dual use of the name Dinara, which is also the origin of the name for the whole Dinaric Alps.
 The range is composed of limestone and dolomite.

 Etymology

 The origin of the name is uncertain.
-It may deliver from a forgotten Illyrian tribe name, or it is named after a settlement in or near the region.
+It may derive from a forgotten Illyrian tribe name, or it is named after a settlement in or near the region.
+According to Šišić, the Dinara name resembles the name of the Dindari, an Illyrian tribe that inhabited the western bank of the Drina Valley.

 Dinara Mountain

-Sinjal, often marked as Dinara on maps, is the highest mountain in Croatia and has an impressive south-western cliff, several hundred meters high, that is prominently visible from the Dalmatian plain below.
+Sinjal, often marked as Dinara on maps, is the highest mountain in Croatia with an impressive south-western cliff, several hundred meters high, that is prominently visible from the Dalmatian plain below.
 It has a prominence of 728 m.
 This explains why the mountain Dinara, not being the highest in the range, still came to give its name to the whole range.
 In addition, the name is the origin to the name of one of the major mountain regions of Europe, the Dinaric Alps or Dinarides.

 Climate

 Dinara is located only a few dozen kilometers away from the Adriatic Sea, and is part of the Dalmatian Hinterland, but the climate on Dinara is a much colder, mountain climate, making it one of the coldest places in Croatia with average temperatures between 2 and 4 °C at the peaks.
 The average precipitation is high, while the number of sunny hours per year ranges between 1,700 and 1,900.

 There are no inhabited areas on the mountain itself and human presence consists mostly of small shacks that belong to the herdsmen from the nearby valleys such as that of the Cetina river.